The Last of Us Part II: Audience response

-The game was the subject of review bombing on Metacritic, resulting in a user review score of 3.4/10 at its nadir.
-Reporters noticed the review bombing occurred shortly after the game launched, too early for users to feasibly have finished it; some suggested that the reviews were based on the incomplete plot leaks.
-Many of the negative reviews criticized the characterization and plot; some complained of "social justice warrior" politics, with vitriolic responses to LGBT characters.
-CNET's Daniel Van Boom wrote that the review bombers did not represent the majority of players, while Kotaku's MacLeod identified thousands of positive user reviews; the latter wrote that Metacritic's opaque system, which emphasizes scores over critique, comprised only "a bunch of meaningless numbers and a lot of rage".
+The Last of Us Part II was the subject of review bombing on Metacritic, resulting in a user review score of 3.4/10 at its nadir.
+Reporters noticed the review bombing occurred shortly after the game launched—too early for users to feasibly have finished it; some suggested that the reviews were based on the incomplete plot leaks.
+Many negative reviews criticized the characterization and plot; some complained of "social justice warrior" politics, with vitriolic responses to LGBT characters.
+CNET's Daniel Van Boom wrote that the review bombers did not represent the majority of players, while Kotaku's MacLeod identified thousands of positive reviews and felt Metacritic's system, which emphasizes scores over critique, comprised only "a bunch of meaningless numbers and a lot of rage".
+The incident led Metacritic to implement a 36-hour waiting period after release before allowing user reviews.

 Some players criticized Joel's death in the opening hours, perceiving a discrepancy between his cautious nature in the first game and his more trustful and protective attitude in Part II.
 Den of Geek's Matthew Byrd wrote that Joel had protected young women in the past, so his trusting of Abby in Part II was not "entirely unreasonable".
 Sam Clench of News.com.au also argued that Joel's time in Jackson had realistically made him less cynical over the years.
 A number of players considered Joel's brutal and undignified death "disrespectful"; Clench rebutted that it was realistic, as most real deaths occur at unfortunate times, and described the scene as "extremely strong, purposeful writing".
-Josh Hawkins of Shacknews wrote that Joel's death was a fitting retribution for his brutal actions and murders.
-Some players felt the marketing, which had altered and replaced characters in trailers to conceal Joel's death and Abby's role, was intentionally deceptive; Druckmann responded that Naughty Dog had intended to preserve the game experience, "not to bamboozle anyone or get their $60".
+Josh Hawkins of Shacknews wrote that Joel's death was a fitting retribution for his brutal actions and murders in the previous game.
+Some players felt the marketing, which had altered and replaced characters in trailers to conceal Joel's death and Abby's role, constituted false advertising; Druckmann responded that Naughty Dog had intended to preserve the game experience, "not to bamboozle anyone or get their $60".

 A subset of players criticized Abby and disapproved of her playable chapters as they had expected to control Ellie for the majority of the game.
-Collider's Dave Trumbore felt Abby had been unfairly maligned by audiences who had failed to understand the story's message.
+Collider's Dave Trumbore felt Abby's killing of Joel led to her being unfairly maligned by audiences who had failed to understand the story's message.
 Some players criticized Abby's muscular physique, and theories spread online that she was transgender; The Independent's Amy Coles and Polygon's Patricia Hernandez argued that this perception was a result of the lack of body diversity in games, and that the story showed Abby had the resources to achieve her physique.
 Coles observed that these arguments were propagated by "a loud and determinedly misogynistic subset" of players.
 Laura Bailey, who played Abby, became the target of online death threats in response to the character; Naughty Dog released a statement condemning the threats, and Bailey was supported by James Gunn, Ashley Johnson, and Craig Mazin, among others.